ck-zhang/px/docs/design/content-addressable-store.md

   * invokes the runtime from `runtime_oid`,
   * sets `PYTHONPATH` / `sys.path` using the packages declared in the profile in a deterministic order.
+  * applies `env_vars` from the profile/env manifest, overriding any parent environment values when launching.

 Env materialization is idempotent and manifest-driven: